grmlin/gremlinjs-website/src/index.md

 ## Awesome, where to start?

 [**Download GremlinJS**](build/latest/gremlin.min.js), read [the guides](guides.html), see [the examples](examples.html) or learn about GremlinJS in the [api docs](api.html).

+## Thanks

+- Everyone who supported me creating GremlinJS, of course
+- Using CSS animation callbacks to detect dom changes [is an awesome idea](http://www.backalleycoder.com/2012/04/25/i-want-a-damnodeinserted/)
+- [Flatdoc](http://ricostacruz.com/flatdoc/), this site was generated with it
+- [daux.io](http://daux.io/), for the layout inspirations